R-Robins/First-Fantasy-Wars/README.md

 -One map supporting two players

 Gameplay:
 Players are given control of a team of units with the goal of wiping out the other player's characters.
 The game ends when one player has no remaining units.
-A turn ends after a movement, an action, or choosing to forfeit a turn.
+Units can do one movement and one action every turn.
+A player may choose to skip or end their turn early.
 Turns occur one unit at a time before passing to the other player and cycles to the next available unit.